For the purposes of these Terms and Conditions, the following definitions shall apply:

 To assist you further in understanding this Privacy Notice, we have set out in the Schedule a glossary of terms used in this Privacy Notice, examples of types of personal data we collect, how we use it, the lawful basis for processing such data and further details of your rights.

-Translife Limited have appointed a data privacy manager (DPM).
+Translife Limited has appointed a data privacy manager (DPM).
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact our DPM in writing, either:

 by email to: firstname.lastname@example.org